jmabeynot/jmabeynot.github.io/src/index.rst

    Jen Mabey, CMHC

-I am licensed in the State of Utah as a Clinical Mental Health Counselor (CMHC).
+I am licensed in the State of Utah (License # 11283706-6004) as a Clinical Mental Health Counselor (CMHC).
 I graduated from the University of Utah with a Master’s Degree in Educational Psychology/Clinical Mental Health Counseling.

 I am fascinated by research showing that when parents struggle with illness, addiction, or narcissism, or expect their children’s achievements to make them look good, their children often later choose careers in healthcare and other helping professions.
 It turns out such family-of-origin experiences hone one’s ability to tune into what others expect and need, but often such talented caregivers haven’t learned to tune into what they themselves need.
 I enjoy connecting with and supporting those in helping professions to build skills and insight, process painful experiences, and be better prepared to lead the life they desire.